Skip to content

 (3) if the crime intended is any other felony or a gross misdemeanor, to imprisonment or to payment of a fine of not more than one-half the imprisonment or fine provided for that felony or gross misdemeanor or both.”

-And the Minnesota Supreme Court says “the crime of conspiracy requires (1) an agreement between two or more people to commit a crime, and (2) an overt act in furtherance of the conspiracy.”
+And, as the Minnesota Supreme Court stated, “the crime of conspiracy requires (1) an agreement between two or more people to commit a crime, and (2) an overt act in furtherance of the conspiracy.”
 State v.
-Kuhnau, 622 NW 2d 552 (Minn.
-2001).
+Kuhnau, 622 NW2d 552 (Minn.
+Supreme Court 2001).

-Inchoate Crimes: Conspiracy: agreement between two or more people workplace-300 webp
+Inchoate Crimes: Conspiracy: agreement between two or more people workplace-400

 Agreement: two or more people